-March, April, May, and November are considered the worst months to hike Kilimanjaro due to terrible hiking conditions.
-During this time, the weather is generally rainy, windy, stormy, and snowy.
-Muddy campgrounds, slick pathways, and heavy fog are common difficulties you’ll endure during this time of year.
-If you’re on a tight schedule and can only hike during these months, the Marangu or Rongai routes are recommended for this difficult period.
-Rongai is located on the northern slopes of Kilimanjaro, which receives less precipitation during the rainy season, whereas Marangu features cabin accommodations to shelter you from stormy nights.
+Far from the best time to climb Mount Kilimanjaro, March, April, May, and November are the worst months to schedule a Kilimanjaro hike.
+During this time, the weather is typically rainy, windy, stormy, and snowy.
+If you’re on a tight schedule and can only hike during these months, the Marangu or Rongai routes are generally suitable for these difficult conditions.
+Rongai is located near the Kenyan border, on the northern slopes of Kilimanjaro, which receives less precipitation during the rainy season, whereas Marangu features cabin accommodations to shelter you from rainy or stormy nights.
+(1)

 Table Of Contents